Reflections on The Shack

 One reviewer said “Systematic theology was never this good.”
 This concerns me.
 While to some readers God will seem bigger, in certain respects God seemed more amusing and friendly, but also somewhat smaller, more manageable, less threatening—someone not to be feared.
 If the picture of God in The Shack is radically different from the impression people get from just reading the Bible, then that raises an obvious question.

 Read Isaiah 6 and Ezekiel 1 and ask yourself if this is the “Papa” of The Shack.
-Chuck Colson suggests that this book fails to portray God’s person in his awesome greatness http://www.breakpoint.org/commentaries/2439-diminishing-glory Al Mohler, president of Southern Baptist Theological Seminary, also expressed this same concern, and pointed out what he considers “undiluted heresy” in The Shack, on his April 11, 2008 radio program: http://www.albertmohler.com/2008/04/11/a-look-at-the-shack-3/.
+Chuck Colson suggested that this book fails to portray God’s person in His awesome greatness.
+Al Mohler, president of Southern Baptist Theological Seminary, also expressed this same concern, and pointed out what he considers “undiluted heresy” in The Shack on his April 11, 2008 radio program.

-In Tim Challies’s booklet on The Shack, http://www.challies.com/media/The_Shack.pdf he says,
+In Tim Challies’s original review of The Shack, he says,

 Miscellaneous Doctrinal Issues

-Because the author lives in our area, I was able to invite him to discuss his book.
+Because the author and I live in the same area, I was able to invite him to discuss his book.
 We sat down in a coffee shop for nearly three hours in constructive dialogue.
 Paul Young is a good brother, winsome and likable.
 He’s experienced some tough times, but God has brought him through them with grace.
 I had met Paul before, but this time we really got to know each other.
 After we talked about a lot of things, I read to him most of the parts of the book that concerned me.

 My thought, which I told Paul, is that through his use of words, sometimes for shock value, he speaks in such a way as to imply or suggest some unbiblical teachings, and doesn't make sufficient efforts to distance himself from false doctrine.

-It is an historic doctrine of the Christian faith that Jesus didn’t just feel forsaken (as did David who spoke the words in Psalm 22) but that he actually was forsaken by the Father.
+It’s an historic doctrine of the Christian faith that Jesus didn’t just feel forsaken (as did David who spoke the words in Psalm 22) but that He actually was forsaken by the Father.
 David never became sin for humanity, but Jesus actually did (2 Corinthians 5:21).
-And in becoming sin for us, he had to be punished, and the Father had to turn away from Him, forsaking Him on the cross as the darkness descended in mid-day.
+And in becoming sin for us, He had to be punished, and the Father had to turn away from Him, forsaking Him on the cross as the darkness descended in mid-day.
 This is why Isaiah 53:10 says those harrowing words, “But the LORD was pleased to crush Him [Messiah], putting Him to grief.”

-On another subject, The Shack has God say, “I don’t create institutions—never have, never will.”
+On another subject, The Shack has God saying, “I don’t create institutions—never have, never will.”